Qcent/NetJoy/JoySender++/README.md

 - Pressing `Esc` will skip the current input.
 Allowing you to not set a mapping for an input.

-- Once you have successfully mapped all the desired inputs for your joystick, JoySender++ will be able to emulate your joystick inputs as an Xbox360 controller on a machine running JoyReceiver++.
+- Once you have successfully mapped all the desired inputs for your joystick, JoySender++ tUI will be able to emulate your joystick inputs as an Xbox360 controller on a machine running JoyReceiver++ or JoyReceiver++ tUI.

-- To remap your selected joystick inputs, simply press Shift+M within the JoySender++ application.
+- To remap your selected joystick inputs, simply press Shift+M within the JoySender++ tUI application.
 This will initiate the remapping process and allow you to modify or update the mapping configuration.

-- Mappings are saved to disc, for reuse when controller is sellected in future.
+- Mappings are saved to disc, for reuse when controller is selected in the future.

 ## HotKeys
 Once you establish a connection with the host/server, JoySender++ provides several hotkey buttons for convenient control:

+- `Shift + C`: Pressing Shift and C together will generate a new random color scheme for the on-screen controller and the user interface.

 - `Shift + M`: Pressing Shift and M together will initiate the joystick remapping process.
 This allows you to reconfigure the joystick mapping on the fly.

-- `Shift + R`: Pressing Shift and R together will restart the JoySender++ program, resetting the connection and settings.
+- `Shift + R`: Pressing Shift and R together will restart the JoySender++ tUI program, resetting the connection and settings.
  Additionally, while holding the R key, pressing 1 or 2 will allow you to switch between different modes while in a connection.
 This is useful for changing the operational mode on the fly.

 - `Shift + Q`: Pressing Shift and Q together will quit the JoySender++ program.